tugorez/tofd/README.md

 # tofd

-Converts an object to a FormData representation.
-Also supports nested arrays, objects, File, and Buffers.
+Converts an object to a `FormData` representation.
+Also supports nested arrays, objects, `File`, and `Buffer`s.

 ## Installation
 ```bash